 Judicial Liaison.
 Rebecca Alexander reports Melissa has two stacks of documents: judicial liaison assignments; the other are the instructions for those liaisons; so anyone who is new to the committee; make sure that the information on the CBA website is up to date and correct for the district you are assigned; you can get those judges, etc. access to the website through Melissa; make sure they have the bench bar book (hopefully available very soon).
 She is going to create some accountability: everyone get back to her by 12/31 with progress.
 If there are materials that need to go on the website forward to Rebecca and Robin Beattie.
 Will send reminders, etc.

 Legislative.
 Marie Moses report.
-Preparing or a sneak attack with the Family Law Arbitration Act.
+Preparing a sneak attack with the Family Law Arbitration Act.
 If it gets introduced, we will come and seek permission to oppose it.

 Membership.

 Family Law Listserve.
-Bonnie Schriner talked to a CBA rep; met with a gentelmen who is doing his own private “Family Law Board” Talked about how much work it is and what it is all about; determined at that meeting because of managing the Listserve for vendors, inappropriate comments, etc., he looks at every post before it goes up; an attorney who is working at all is not going to do that; we will need a professional moderator, so talking to CBA to see how they can help; Send out to all members of the FLS, and then opportunity to opt out.
+Bonnie Schriner talked to a CBA rep; met with a gentlemen who is doing his own private “Family Law Board” Talked about how much work it is and what it is all about; determined at that meeting because of managing the Listserve for vendors, inappropriate comments, etc., he looks at every post before it goes up; an attorney who is working at all is not going to do that; we will need a professional moderator, so talking to CBA to see how they can help; Send out to all members of the FLS, and then opportunity to opt out.
 Once work out these details with the CBA we will have proposed rules of engagement for participation in the list and see what the launch date will be.

 Newsletter and Website: Ann Gushurst reports they had a meeting and decided 4 newsletters per year; we are in dire need of material!
 March 1, June 1, September 1, December 1 deadlines.
 Divided up talks; Rebecca case law update; meet a new judge?
 Meet a new magistrate?
 Always can use more input.